 - Hot peppers (jalapenos, habaneros)

-While the exact reason why coffee causes acid reflux is in debate, the fact is that some people experience reflux after drinking coffee.
+While the exact reason why coffee causes acid reflux is under debate, the fact is that some people experience reflux after drinking coffee.
 Some studies show that drinking coffee relaxes the LES.
-Other studies say that caffeine causes acid reflux.
+Other studies say that caffeine causes acid reflux since caffeine relaxes smooth muscle in the digestive tract.
 And other studies still show no correlation.
+Either way, if you notice that coffee gives you acid reflux, try cutting it out of your diet and finding an alternative.

 Soft drinks not only relax the LES but also increase stomach acid levels.
 This may be due to the caffeine in popular cola products which can affect the LES and trigger acid reflux.